 The growth of a 401k depends on factors such as contributions, investment returns, and fees.
-It is difficult to predict the exact growth over 20 years.
+Therefore, it is difficult to predict the exact growth over 20 years.

 Is 6% for 401k good?

-6% is a common average for 401k contributions and can be considered a good starting point.
+6% is a typical average for 401k contributions and can be considered a good starting point.
 The actual contribution rate depends on individual financial goals and circumstances.

 How much should my 401k be by age?

 The ideal 401k balance varies based on individual factors such as income, expenses, and retirement goals.
-A general rule of thumb is to aim for a balance equal to 1x your annual salary by age 30 and increasing by 1x each decade.
+However, a general rule of thumb is to aim for a balance equal to 1x your annual salary by age 30 and increase by 1x each decade.